kaiser-team/dcm4che-docker/README.md

 ### The basic deployment steps are as follows:

- 1. Create a Docker swarm with 3 nodes: node1, node2 and node3.
+ 1. Create a Docker swarm with 3 nodes.
+Name them **node1, node2 and node3**.

- 2. On node1, run the following commands :
+ 2. On *node1* , run the following commands :
     ```
     cd /opt
     mkdir dcm4chee-arc